testifysec/action-wrapper/README.md

 ### Input Forwarding

-The action wrapper passes inputs to the nested action with a special prefix convention:
+The action wrapper transparently passes inputs to the nested action:

-- Any input parameter starting with `input-` will have the prefix removed and be passed to the nested action
+- Any input parameters not used by the wrapper action itself will be passed to the nested action as-is
-- For example, `input-who-to-greet: "World"` becomes `who-to-greet: "World"` for the nested action
+- For example, if using the hello-world action, use `who-to-greet: "World"` directly
+- GitHub shows a harmless warning about "unexpected inputs", but this can be safely ignored
-- This allows you to clearly separate inputs meant for the wrapper action from those meant for the nested action
+- The wrapper distinguishes between its own inputs and those meant for the nested action

 ## Key Features